Rodrigo-NH/Terraclip/README.md

 - Downloads necessary DEM scenes automatically (requires a Open Topography API key https://opentopography.org/) or loads custom user DEM.
 - Outputs a stat file containing minimal flight altitude, max flight altitude, max generated inclination and suggested RTL_ALT (max DEM scene altitude plus ```<flightAlt>```)
 ## How it works
 - Draw a KML path in GoogleEarth containing desired flight path.
-Export the path do a KML/KMZ file.
+Export the path to a KML/KMZ file.
 Generated mission will respect the vertices from your path, converting vertices to WP's.

 - Check example.py about how to use it.
 The parameters are set by the command: